We Need to Pivot to Our Own.

 I introduce myself to one of their spokespeople and ask why they are supporting the pipeline.
 He answers that it is because they want the jobs.

 Cleverly, I think I have an answer.
 I believe it to be a well-reasoned and supported by facts.
-I tell him that renewable energy is producing more jobs than oil in Minnesota by threefold.
+I tell him that clean energy is producing more jobs than oil in Minnesota by threefold.

 Bam!
 I’ve fallen into the trap of accepting and using the dominant narrative.
 In this case, the economic narrative of which the jobs story is just one story.
-This one simple narrative may determine if we put the equivalent of 40 black smoking coal plants in Minnesota.
+This one simple narrative may determine if we put the equivalent of 40 black smoking coal plants into Minnesota.

 A narrative is a high-level set of stories that combine to create a worldview.
-The stories we tell help build our cultures, identities and communities.
+The stories we tell help build our cultures, identities, and communities.
 Together, they are often based on the same or similar values.

 For example: In America, hard work will make you a success regardless of where you come from or your background.
 This narrative is supported by a strength and individualism set of values.
-Combine this with the Go-to-college story and the lazy welfare story and they begin to form the work hard and get ahead narrative.
+Combine this with the Go-to-college story and the lazy welfare story and they begin to form the work hard and get ahead story of the economic narrative.
 Together they start to create a worldview that influences public policy and social norms.
 They become a shorthand way to understand the world.
 Mostly without thinking.
 Regardless of whether your hard work is getting you ahead.

 A narrative, as a cultural story, becomes dominant when some of us accept it as being true.
 Strangely, it doesn’t take a majority to believe in the narrative for it to be effective.
 Like frames, narratives often present a one-sided view of a subject.

-When we understand the dominant narratives are inhibiting action on the climate crisis, we can avoid an unconscious acceptance of them and avoid reinforcing them with our own communications.
+When we understand the dominant narratives that are inhibiting action on the climate crisis, we can avoid an unconscious acceptance of them and avoid reinforcing them with our own communications.

 There are many dominant narratives, but here are three that are particularly bankrupt, and I’ll write about them in other posts.
 They are